nginx/unit-docs/source/configuration.rst

       - Description

     * - :samp:`client_ip`
-      - String, names the HTTP header fields to expect in the request; they should use the `X-Forwarded-For
+      - String; names the HTTP header fields to expect in the requestr.
+They should use the `X-Forwarded-For
         <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For>`__
         format where the value is a comma- or space-separated list of IPv4s or IPv6s.

     * - :samp:`protocol`
-      - String, defines the relevant HTTP header field to look for in the request.
+      - String; defines the relevant HTTP header field to look for in the request.
 Unit expects it to follow the `X-Forwarded-Proto
         <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto>`__
         notation, with the field value itself being :samp:`http`,